trenki2/trenki2.github.io/_posts/2019-05-14-trading-with-raspberry-pi.md

 ## Install Ubuntu on the Raspberry Pi

-I used the Raspberry Pi 3 (Hard-Float) preinstalled server image from [here](http://cdimage.ubuntu.com/releases/18.04/release/).
+I used the 32 bit Raspberry Pi 3 (Hard-Float) preinstalled server image from [here](http://cdimage.ubuntu.com/releases/18.04/release/).
 This image was the only one that allowed me to install `raspi-config` and also Oracle Java 8.